 You may need to run the attack code multiple times to get useful data.
 Your task is to retrieve the following information from the target server.

-- 1. Admin user name and password.

-- 2. User's activity (what the user has done).

-- 3. The exact content of a private message.
+- 1. Admin user name and password. - 2.
+User's activity (what the user has done). - 3.
+The secret in the subject line of your private message (the secret you need will be between the strings "secret" and "endsecret")